Forceflow/ooc_svo_builder/README.md

 Throughout all executables, the tools for binary voxelization are postfixed with _binary.
 During compilation, you can define the preprocessor directive #BINARY_VOXELIZATION to generate the binary-only SVO construction version.

 ### tri_convert: Converting a model to .tri format
 The out-of-core octree builder uses a simple binary format for triangles and their information.
 Before you can build an SVO from a 3d model, you've got to convert it to the .tri format using the *tri_convert* tool.
+For more info about the .tri file format, check [**libtri**](https://github.com/Forceflow/libtri).

 The bounding box of the model will be padded to be cubical.
 See Tri file format (further) for more information.
 Tri_convert accepts .ply, .off, .3ds, .obj, .sm or .ray files.
 For geometry_only .tri file generation, use *tri_convert_binary*, for .tri file generation with a normal vector payload, use tri_convert.

 **Syntax:** tri_convert(_binary) -f (path to model file)